RunOnFlux/flux/README.md

 ## Start Flux

-Flux needs Daemon to be ruuning, to setup Daemon follow [these instructions.](https://github.com/zelcash/ZelNodeInstallv3)
+Flux needs Daemon to be running, to setup Daemon follow [these instructions.](https://github.com/zelcash/ZelNodeInstallv3)

 build-essential is a recommended dependency